China's Baidu, Ping An invest in Israeli VC fund Carmel

-The new fund, like its predecessor funds, will invest in early-stage technology companies in enterprise software, data center infrastructure, big data, cyber security, financial technology, digital media and consumer applications.
+The new fund, like its predecessor funds, will invest in early-stage technology companies in enterprise software, data centre infrastructure, big data, cyber security, financial technology, digital media and consumer applications.

 Carmel has already made investments out of the new fund in the increasingly popular quiz technology provider PlayBuzz, LuckyFish Games and three other companies.